 There are numerous other cases of the clash between privacy and technology.
 Consider the following new technologies.
 Caller ID, originally designed to protect people from unwanted calls from harassers, telemarketers, etc., involves privacy concerns for both the caller and the called.
 There is widespread mandatory and random drug testing of employees and others, and the Supreme Court has said policies requiring all middle and high school students to consent to drug testing in order to participate in extracurricular activities does not violate the Fourth Amendment, although the Court has disallowed mandatory drug tests on pregnant women for use by police.
 It had seemed that heat sensors aimed at and through walls to detect such things as growing marijuana would be acceptable.
 However in 2001 in Kyllo v.
 U.S. (533 U.S. 27), another close 5–4 decision, the Court decided that thermal imaging devices that reveal information previously unknowable without a warrant does constitute a violation of privacy rights and the Fourth Amendment.
 Surveillance photos are commonly taken of those using Fast Lane, resulting in tickets mailed to speeding offenders, and similar photos are now taken at red lights in San Diego and elsewhere, leading to surprise tickets.
 Face scanning in Tampa, at casinos, and at large sporting events such as the Super Bowl, matches those photos with database records of felons, resulting in the capture of multiple offenders on the loose but also posing privacy issues for other innocents photographed without their knowledge.
 Some rental car drivers are now tracked by Global Positioning System (GPS) satellites, enabling car rental companies, not police, to levy stiff fines for speeding.
 Immigration officials in Australia are considering proposals to tag asylum seekers with electronic trackers before sending them into the community to await hearings.
 The media has recently uncovered an FBI Web surveillance system called Carnivore, that appears to sample the communications of as many Internet users as it chooses, not just suspects.
 Echelon is a covert global satellite network said to have the ability to intercept all phone, fax, and e-mail messages in the world, and may have up to 20 international listening posts.
 Airline passengers will soon be able to go through customs with a two second biometric scan that confirms identity by mapping the iris of the eye, and U.S. airlines are considering using “smart cards” which will identify passengers by their fingerprints.
 There is a proliferation of biometric identification using faces, eyes, fingerprints, and other body parts for identifying specific individuals, and the technology for matching the information with other databases is advancing quickly.
 Anton Alterman (2003) discusses various privacy and ethical issues arising from expanding use of biometric identification.
 For more on some of the other issues noted above, see other articles in Ethics and Information Technology 5, 3 (2003).

 For some cases in the clash between privacy and advancing technologies, it is possible to make a compelling argument for overriding the privacy intrusions.
 Drug and alcohol tests for airline pilots on the job seem completely justifiable in the name of public safety, for example.
 With the development of new and more sophisticated technology, however, recent work on privacy is examining the ways in which respect for privacy can be balanced with justifiable uses of emerging technology (Agre and Rotenberg, 1997; Austin, 2003; Brin, 1998; Etzioni, 1999, and Ethics and Information Technology, 6, 1, 2004).
 Daniel Solove (2006) takes seriously the criticism that privacy suffers from an embarrassment of meanings and the concern that new technologies have given rise to a panoply of new privacy harms.
 He then endeavors to guide the law toward a more coherent understanding of privacy, by developing a taxonomy to identify a wide range of privacy problems comprehensively and completely.
 Moore argues that privacy claims should carry more weight when in conflict with other social values and interests.
 For example, he defends the view that employee agreements that undermine employee privacy should be viewed with suspicion, and he argues that laws and legislation prohibiting the genetic modification of humans will unjustifiably trample individual privacy rights (Moore, 2000).
-He also defends the view that free speech and expression should not be viewed as more important thean privacy (Moore, 1998).
+He also defends the view that free speech and expression should not be viewed as more important than privacy (Moore, 1998).
 Clearly, in the wake of the terrorist attacks on September 11, 2001, the literature on privacy increasingly focuses on how to balance privacy concerns with the need for public safety in an age of terrorism.
 Moore (2000) argues that views which trade privacy for security typically strike the wrong balance and in many cases undermine both (Moore, 2000).
 Etzioni and Marsh (2003) provide a varied collection of essays on balancing rights and public safety after 9/11, highlighting views about where the government will need to expand its authority in fighting the war against terrorism, and where it risks overreaching its authority.
-Revisions to the U.S. Patriot Act and the extent to which President G.W.
-Bush has exercised his powers to engage in surreptitious electronic surveillance without court-issued warrants in violation of the Foreign Intelligence Surveillance Act (FISA) will lead to further debates on the importance of privacy protection versus governmental power post 9/11.
-Although the government needs strong powers to protect its citizens, the executive branch also need to provide a strong voice on behalf of civil liberties and individual rights, including privacy.
+Revisions to the U.S. Patriot Act and the extent to which there have been increases in surreptitious electronic surveillance without court-issued warrants in violation of the Foreign Intelligence Surveillance Act (FISA) will lead to further debates on the importance of privacy protection versus governmental power post 9/11.
+A more recent example is Edward Snowden’s unauthorized acquisition of privileged National Security Agency (NSA) information and his further breach of sharing the information without permission.
+(Some view him as a hero, others as a traitor.)
+Although the government needs strong powers to protect its citizens, the executive branch also needs to provide a strong voice on behalf of civil liberties and individual rights, including privacy.